Scoliosis Spinal Curve Braces Prevent Progression and Surgery

-Synopsis: Monitoring adolescent scoliosis patients on brace use prevents curve progression and surgery.
-Bracing is often recommended for adolescents diagnosed with idiopathic adolescent scoliosis.
-Children who did not need surgery wore their brace 2.1 hours more per day on average.
+- Bracing often recommended for adolescents diagnosed with idiopathic adolescent scoliosis.
+Children who did not need surgery wore the brace 2.1 hours more per day on average.

 Adolescent idiopathic scoliosis is defined as an abnormal curvature of the spine that appears in late childhood or adolescence.
 Instead of growing straight, the spine develops a side-to-side curvature, usually in an elongated "S" or "C" shape; the bones of the spine are also slightly twisted or rotated.

 Scoliosis is typically classified as either;